marywarrington/intro-flashcards/README.md

 ## Known Bugs

-No known bugs at this time.
+Text in flashcards can overflow when viewport is very narrow.

 ## Support and contact details

-You can contact the authors of this project at joseph.karasek@gmail.com.
+You can contact the authors of this project at joseph.karasek@gmail.com. or marywarrington@gmail.com.

 ## Technologies Used